AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Consolidation/req.rst

 SC expectations for the combination of multiple execution traces
 =================================================================

-SC expectations regarding the combination of multiple execution traces together.
+SC expectations for the combination of multiple execution traces.

 Requirement(s)